Deijin27/conquest-memory-editing/README.md

 3. Browse > find the script file.
 It should be run automatically from there

 Later times, it should appear in the history on the Tools > lua scripting menu, so you can just click that.

+## Common Issues

+If you have an issue with

+> can't find lua51.dll, put it in the path or directory of desume

+Try getting the lua dlls from this repository and putting them in the same folder as DeSmuME_0.9.11_x64.exe